BSpPath (Hons), BMus (Perf), CPSP

 Nicole also completed a Bachelor of Music Degree in Classical Voice at Monash University and as well as pursuing her own singing interests, has a keen interest in working with singers with voice problems.
 In addition, she enjoys working with patients with neurogenic voice disorders, such as Parkinson’s Disease, vocal tremor and spasmodic dysphonia.
 She also has a particular expertise in working with voice in relation to gender identity.

-Nicole is currently undertaking her PhD at Monash University within the Department of Surgery, Faculty of Medicine, Nursing and Health Sciences supervised by Dr Debbie Phyland, Professor Julian Smith and Professor Joseph Stemple.
+Nicole has recently completed her PhD at Monash University within the Department of Surgery, Faculty of Medicine, Nursing and Health Sciences supervised by Associate Professor Debbie Phyland, Professor Julian Smith and Professor Joseph Stemple.
 Her research topic is ‘The impact of voice load and voice exercises on benign vocal fold lesions’.
 Nicole is also employed as the Senior Speech Pathologist in the Voice Disorders Clinic at the Royal Melbourne Hospital and similarly consults for our sister practice The Melbourne Voice Analysis Centre, where she provides expert input to multidisciplinary stroboscopic evaluation alongside Laryngologist and ENT Surgeon colleagues.
-Nicole brings a strong team-oriented approach and wealth of experience and knowledge to our group and is much sought after as a mentor of other speech pathologists.
+Nicole is a strong clinical leader, bringing a strong team-oriented approach and wealth of experience and knowledge to our group, and is much sought after as a mentor of other speech pathologists.